 Comparing stable isotope ratios within an individual, from apparently healthy bone to bone that formed from an injury or disease can potentially reveal slight variations in diet or metabolism during the period in which the disease was active or the injury healed.
-Here, we assess variation in stable isotope ratios within an individual, by assessing stable isotope ratios in bone with a disease that is active, has healed, or retains evidence of a fracture.
-This study builds on previous research into the relationship between skeletal pathology, metabolism, and stable isotope ratios (Katzenberg & Lovell, 1999; Olsen et al., 2014).
-Here we present the first study to assess skeletal lesions of long bones and ribs at different healing stages against stable isotope ratios calculated for these lesions, and for regions of the same 2____WILEY American Journal of PHYSICAI ANTHROPOLOGI bones where there is no evidence of disease or fracture.
+Here, we assess variation in stable isotope ratios within an individual, by

+&lt;sup>1Human Osteology Lab, Skeletal Biology Research Centre, School of Anthropology and Conservation, University of Kent, Canterbury, UK

+&lt;sup>2Research Centre for Anthropology and Health, Department of Life Sciences, University of Coimbra, Coimbra, Portugal

+&lt;sup>3HERCULES Laboratory, Évora University, Évora, Portugal bones where there is no evidence of disease or fracture.
 Differentiating between healed and active diseases may highlight different metabolic stages as the stable isotope ratios may represent tissue anabolism or catabolism, while healed fractures represent healed or healing lesions potentially in the absence of pathogens.

+&lt;sup>4School of Sciences and Technology, Chemistry Department, University of Évora, Évora, Portugal

+&lt;sup>5School of Sciences and Technology, Biology Department, University of Évora, Pólo da Mitra, Évora, Portugal

-It is still not clear how different tissues, particularly bone, are affected by the body's net loss of light nitrogen or the mechanisms underlying changes in δ^{15} N values during periods of physiological stress.
+It is still not clear how different tissues, particularly bone, are affected by the body's net loss of light nitrogen or the mechanisms underlying changes in $\delta^{15}N$ values during periods of physiological stress.
 Most studies of metabolism using isotope ratios rely on data recorded during hibernation or fasting in birds, reptiles, or small mammals (Hatch et al., 2006; Lee, Buck, Barnes, & O'Brien, 2012; McCue & Pollock, 2008).
 Others have examined fast-growing tissues in humans such as hair (D'Ortenzio, Brickley, Schwarcz, & Prowse, 2015; Eerkens et al., 2017; Mekota, Grupe, Ufer, & Cuntz, 2006; Neuberger, Jopp, Graw, Püschel, & Grupe, 2013).
 During fasting, catabolism and anabolism become unbalanced to an extent that differs among tissues.
-Increases in δ^{15} N values in tissues have been associated with fasting or physiological stress (Alamaru, Yam, Shemesh, & Lova, 2009; Boag, Neilson, & Scrimgeour, 2006; Fuller et al., 2005; Hobson, Alisauskas, & Clark, 1993), though an increase in δ^{15} N values has not always been registered in individuals suffering from physiological stress (Castillo & Hatch, 2007; Mayor et al., 2011; McCue & Pollock, 2008; McFarlane Tranguilla et al., 2010).
+Increases in $\delta^{15}N$ values in tissues have been associated with fasting or physiological stress (Alamaru, Yam, Shemesh, & Lova, 2009; Boag, Neilson, & Scrimgeour, 2006; Fuller et al., 2005; Hobson, Alisauskas, & Clark, 1993), though an increase in $\delta^{15}N$ values has not always been registered in individuals suffering from physiological stress (Castillo & Hatch, 2007; Mayor et al., 2011; McCue & Pollock, 2008; McFarlane Tranquilla et al., 2010).

 The presence of woven bone in a skeleton indicates new bone formation, or active bone growth at the point of death (Roberts and Manchester, 2007).
 Woven bone can sometimes be present with some disease processes or rapid bone formation following a trauma, and can be remodeled into compact bone (healed lesions) as healing progresses (Turner-Walker, 2008).
-Katzenberg and Lovell (1999) observed that new bone deposition as consequence of infection showed higher δ^{15} N values than the unaffected segments of bone, and suggested that variation in δ^{13} C values only occur in response to dietary intake.
+Katzenberg and Lovell (1999) observed that new bone deposition as consequence of infection showed higher $\delta^{15}N$ values than the unaffected segments of bone, and suggested that variation in $\delta^{13}$ C values only occur in response to dietary intake.
 However, the four pathological specimens in their study had different types of lesions.
 One individual had osteomyelitis, one had active periostitis, one had a fracture and another one had postparalytic atrophy (Katzenberg & Lovell, 1999).
 Olsen et al. (2014) observed different values of both $\delta^{15}N$ and $\delta^{13}C$ in bones with osteomyelitis (n = 6), healed fractures (n = 11), or periostitis (n = 18), but for their study the healing stage of the lesions were not taken into consideration.